Auditing Sex/Gender Disparities in Emergency Triage with LLM-based Paired Comparisons: Methods

-This study adhered to the MR-004 reference methodology (research not involving the human person, health studies and assessments for reused data) as outlined by the French National Commission on Informatics and Liberty (CNIL), within the Bordeaux University Hospital.
+\textbf{Regulatory approval.} This study adhered to the MR-004 reference methodology (research not involving the human person, health studies and assessments for reused data) as outlined by the French National Commission on Informatics and Liberty (CNIL), within the Bordeaux University Hospital.
+This study and its subsequent publications have received ethics board approval by the Health and Research Ethics Centre of Bordeaux (\textit{Centre Éthique et Recherche en Santé Bordeaux}), with reference CER-BDX 2025-412.